-- Compliance: Must meet the eligibility requirements in section 2.3. - NSP-QP Participation: Must have participated in the NSP-QP, if eligible and qualified, unless exempted by the Technical Lead. - Age Requirement: Not born prior to January 1998. - AAP Nomination: Must not be nominated to the Sport Canada AAP at the Senior International Level (SR1/SR2). - Push thresholds: Men: ≤ 4.85 seconds, Women: ≤ 5.25 seconds.
+- Compliance: Must meet the eligibility requirements in section 2.3. - NSP-QP Participation: Must have participated in the NSP-QP, if eligible and qualified, unless exempted by the Technical Lead. - Age Requirement: Not born prior to January 1998. - Push thresholds: Men: \leq 4.80 seconds, Women: \leq 5.25 seconds. - Athletes who meet the IBSF U20 designation may be exempt from the push threshold if they have shown the potential to meet the required standards